mrodzlgd/Emotion-Detection-on-Twitter-Posts/README.md

 ### Goal:

 Create a Machine Learning Classification Model able to classify emotions from Twitter Posts.
-Ideally, an emotion detection model can help understand the emotional state of users and help identify and trends that could require attention from healthcare providers, and/or close acquaintances.
+Ideally, an emotion detection model can help understand the emotional state of users and help identify trends that could require attention from healthcare providers, and/or close acquaintances.

 #### Emotion detection on social media can be used to: